OH NO! Salman Khan- Alia Bhatt's Inshallah Won't Be Releasing On Eid 2020; Read Details

 The film with Sanjay Leela Bhansali is pushed but I will still see you all on Eid, 2020.
 Insha-Allah!!— Salman Khan (@BeingSalmanKhan) August 25, 2019

-Amidst this news, speculations are rife that the theatrical rights of 'Inshallah' have been sold for a whopping Rs 190 crores.
+Amidst this news, speculations are rife that the theatrical rights of 'Inshallah' have been sold for a whopping Rs 190 crore.
 Earlier there were rumours that Bhansali was finding it difficult to sell the film because he was looking out for a certain amount for the movie.
-However a source revealed to Pinkvilla, "There is someone trying to do foul play and sabotage Salman's movie.
+However, a source revealed to Pinkvilla, "There is someone trying to do foul play and sabotage Salman's movie.
 But now, SLB has sold the rights to Jayantilal Gada of Pen Cinemas at a huge price."

 How Did Alia Bhatt React When She Bagged Inshallah Opposite Salman Khan?